-In the toolbar at the bottom, click the Build icon () or simply press B on your keyboard.
+In the toolbar at the bottom, click the Build icon () or use the keyboard shortcut: B

-Click your screen and drag a blue box around the area where you want to add a hotspot.
+Click and drag a blue box around the area you want to be interactive.

 Maintain scroll position after click: Check this box if you don't want the scroll position to reset after the hotspot is clicked; if you choose to maintain scroll position, the user will be taken to the same point on the destination screen.

 Include hotspot in template: Check this box if you want to duplicate hotspots across multiple screens.
-More on hotspot templates below!
+Learn more in the "Creating hotspot templates" section below.

 To resize a hotspot you’ve already created:

 Open the appropriate screen in Build mode.